 If you’ve been following my recipes for a while, you are most likely familiar with the fact I use arrowroot flour in all of my sticky sauces.

 This is because arrowroot helps add structure to your sauces and contributes a glossy and silky quality.
-There are many other uses for cooking with arrowroot that you can read about here.
+You can also use corn starch if that is what you have in hand.

 The rest of the sauce is just made up of garlic, coconut aminos (a substitute for soy sauce), orange juice (a substitute to refined sweetener), and chili pepper which is optional.